Decision-making for iEARN-International is carried out by a Global Assembly made up of voting members from established iEARN Centres.

 Current iEARN Centres:

 Every two years, the iEARN-Assembly elects an Executive Council (EC) to carry out day-to-day responsibilities of the Assembly.
-Currently, the EC consists of Mourad Benali (MEARN/iEARN-Morocco), Virginia King (iEARN-Australia) and Mali Bickley (iEARN-Canada).
+Currently, the EC consists of Mourad Benali (MEARN/iEARN-Morocco), Mali Bickley (iEARN-Canada), and Jennifer Russell (iEARN-USA).
 The EC can be reached at ec @ iearn.org.

 iEARN operates according to its Constitution, originally signed at the meeting of the iEARN Management Team, Puerto Madryn, Argentina, July 12, 1994.
 The Preamble and Goals and Principles are included below.